 AHCM 4314 Quality Assurance and Risk Management (3:3:0) The course provides an overview of legal requirements and ethical standards in healthcare.
 Topics include the principles of Total Quality Management (TQM), Continuous Quality Improvement (CQI), Joint Commission on Accreditation of Healthcare Organizations (JCAHO) requirements, quality assurance, risk management, outcomes measures, benchmarking, and utilization management in the clinical support service setting.
 Includes an overview of case law that has resulted from the expectations of patients and payers; fiduciary responsibility of hospital boards and districts, and changing technology.
+ISBN: 0-7637-2712-1

 AHCM 4315 Issues in Gerontology for Healthcare Managers (3:3:0) Overview of the physical, psychosocial, cognitive, cultural, and environmental factors that affect persons as they age.
 Special topics include financial and administrative issues that affect patient services, adaptive equipment, assistive technology, and community resources.
+ISBN: 978-1-4129-6966-6

 AHCM 4316 Integrated Delivery Systems and Organizational Relationships (3:3:0) An overview of the components and organizational issues of integrated delivery systems, the interaction of interdisciplinary staff composed of technicians and professionals, team building, product line service delivery and operational management in the clinical support service setting.
+ISBN: 0-7637-3151-X

 AHCM 4317 Statistics for Healthcare Supervisors (3:3:0) Introduction to descriptive and inferential statistics, quantitative and qualitative research designs, and relate their application for clinical and managerial operations in a healthcare organization.
+ISBN: 0-7167-5881-4

-AHCM 4318- Healthcare Law & Ethics (3:3:0) An introduction to the regulatory, legal, and ethical issues related to the healthcare delivery industry.
+AHCM 4318 Healthcare Law & Ethics (3:3:0) An introduction to the regulatory, legal, and ethical issues related to the healthcare delivery industry.
 Topics of study are directed toward reimbursement issues; utilization review; HIPPA; patient rights; malpractice; long-term regulatory issues; and federal, state, and local statutes.
+ISBN: 0-7637-2633-8

-AHCM 4320 - Long Term Care Management (3:3:0) An overview of the nursing home industry and the managerial requirements associated with long term care institutions.
-Topics of study focus on an introduction to: state and federal regulatory aspects of facility management, care delivery systems, reimbursement and personnel administration
+AHCM 4320 Long Term Care Management (3:3:0) An overview of the nursing home industry and the managerial requirements associated with long term care institutions.
+Topics of study focus on an introduction to: state and federal regulatory aspects of facility management, care delivery systems, reimbursement and personnel administration.
+ISBN: 1-56793-225-8

-AHCM 4321 - Regulatory Aspects of Long-Term Care (3:3:0) Analysis and application of regulatory requirements in the daily operational environment of a certified and licensed long term care facility are covered.
+AHCM 4321 Regulatory Aspects of Long-Term Care (3:3:0) Analysis and application of regulatory requirements in the daily operational environment of a certified and licensed long term care facility are covered.
 Topics in this course will include; Texas, Federal and JCAHO regulatory requirements in the care, architectural and life safety code compliance issues of long term care facility operations.
+ISBN: None (The Long Term Care Survey Manual)

 AHCM 4331 Leadership in Healthcare Organizations (3:3:0) The course presents an overview of management theory and leadership principles.
 Topics include behavioral and managerial practices with emphasis upon interpersonal relations, problem solving skills, time management, stress management, and wellness.
+ISBN: 1-4129-7488-7

 AHCM 4360, 4361 Special Topics (3:3:0) Guided independent research projects with focus upon a management problem in the clinical support service setting.
 Examples are assistive technology, early childhood intervention, grant writing, independent living centers, or rehabilitation services.
+No textbook is required.

 AHCM 4363 - Long-Term Care Practicum (3:3:0) This supervised practical work experience, conducted in an approved long-term care facility, will prepare the student for a career as a Licensed Long Term Care Administrator through practical application of the didactic curriculum.
 Two semesters of this practicum are required to take the nursing home administrator licensure examination.
-Perquisites: consent of the instructor.
+Prerequisites: consent of the instructor.
+No textbook is required.